 In this post, Minneapolis DWI lawyer Gerald Miller examines exceptions to the open container law and penalties for a conviction.

-Exceptions to Open Container Law
+Exceptions to Open Container Law in Minneapolis

 Minnesota’s laws for open containers only apply to alcoholic beverage containers that are located in a place that is accessible to the driver and passengers inside the vehicle.
 If an open bottle of whiskey is in the trunk of the vehicle, this would not be considered accessible to vehicle occupants.